-From Brunswick to Ballarat to Byron Bay, the band have played at some of the best-known live music venues and festivals in Australia.
-Recent festival appearances include NightJar, Leaps & Bounds, Darebin Music Feast, Spring Fling and Ballarat Beer Festival – and you’ll often see them on the bill at Melbourne’s legendary live venues such as The Labour In Vain, The Tote, The Union Brunswick and the Post Office Coburg.
+From Brunswick to Ballarat to Byron Bay, Riflebirds have played at some of the best-known live music venues and festivals in Australia.
+Festival appearances include Yackandandah Folk Festival, NightJar, Leaps & Bounds, Darebin Music Feast, Spring Fling and Ballarat Beer Festival – and you’ll often see Riflebirds on the bill at Melbourne’s legendary live venues such as The Labour In Vain, The Tote, The Union Brunswick and the Post Office Coburg.

-They’ve toured up and down the east coast and beyond, sharing stages with the likes of Ron Peno and the Superstitions, Davey Lane, Ash Naylor, Dallas Crane, Dan Brodie, Ben Salter and Freya Josephine Hollick.
+Riflebirds have toured up and down the east coast and beyond, sharing stages with the likes of Ron Peno and the Superstitions, Davey Lane, Ash Naylor, Dallas Crane, Dan Brodie, Ben Salter and Freya Josephine Hollick.

 “Cracks the whip from the get-go” Bel Ryan, Beat Magazine.

 “Riflebirds bring a freshness I haven’t heard in a long time.”
 Sinusoidal Music.